openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-button.md

 Button(options: ButtonOptions)

-Creates a button that contains a single child component.
+Creates a button that can contain a single child component.

 **Widget capability**: Since API version 9, this API is supported in ArkTS widgets.